RudyZirui/Dating_assistant/client/README.md

 Use Terminal cd to client enter "npm run start:frontend" to launch the frontend.

-cd to server enter "npm run start"backend" to launch the backend
+cd to server enter "npm run start:backend" to launch the backend.